Romankal12889/MiUISlop/README.md

 # MiUISlop
-replaces all miui redmi poco and etc to miuislop and etc. only for firefox
+replaces all MiUISlop RedmiSlop POCOSlop and etc to miuislop and etc. only for firefox
+UPDATE: i published the extension on extensions in firefox